ashfurrow/blog/source/blog/2017-01-14-naming-things-in-swift.html.markdown

 }
 ```

+This extends its _fully qualified_ name to be `Downloader.Delegate`.
 Both of these are improvements, but the second one is what I prefer.
-Just try to avoid repeating source context in your type names:
+Just avoid repeating source context in your type names:

 ```swift
 class Downloader {